 1 Proportion of pregnant women newly diagnosed with HIV having a sexual health screen.
 2 Proportion of newly diagnosed women, requiring cART for their own health, starting treatment within 2 weeks of diagnosis.
 3 Proportion of women who have commenced ART by beginning of week 24 of pregnancy.
 4 Proportion of women with a baseline HIV viral load ≥30,000 HIV RNA copies/mL plasma and who do not require treatment for themselves commencing temporary cART at the beginning of the second trimester (by beginning of 16 weeks' gestation).
 5 Proportion of women presenting in labour/with SROM/requiring delivery without a documented HIV result having an urgent HIV test result documented and this reactive/positive result acted upon immediately with initiation of the interventions to prevent vertical transmission without waiting for further/formal serological confirmation.
 6 Proportion of women with HBV/HIV co-infection who have LFTs performed 2 weeks after commencing cART to detect evidence of antiretroviral hepatotoxicity or IRIS.
 7 Proportion of women with HCV/HIV co-infection who have LFTs performed 2 weeks after commencing cART to detect evidence of antiretroviral hepatotoxicity or IRIS.
 8 Proportion of women who have invasive prenatal diagnostic testing performed before their HIV status is known.

 9 Proportion of emergency CSs performed and their indication.
 10 Proportion of infants <72 hours old, born to untreated women living with HIV, initiating three-drug therapy within 2 hours of delivery.
 11 Proportion of routine neonatal PEP commenced within 4 hours of delivery.
-12 Proportion of infants born to women living with HIV who have HIV antibody testing for seroreversion performed at age 15-24 months.
-13 Proportion of infants reviewed postpartum by 6 weeks.
-14 Proportion of mothers reviewed postpartum by 6 weeks.
-15 Proportion with documented mental health assessment at booking, and at 4-6 weeks postpartum.
+12 Proportion of HIV infected infants reported back to delivering obstetric unit for review 13 Proportion of infants born to women living with HIV who have HIV antibody testing for seroreversion performed at age 22-24 months.
+14 Proportion of infants reviewed postpartum by 6 weeks.
+15 Proportion of mothers reviewed postpartum by 6 weeks.
+16 Proportion with documented mental health assessment at booking, and at 4-6 weeks postpartum.